 This collaboration builds on the ARC network’s world-leading expertise in children’s and maternal health, and existing local and national networks, to best understand how research can contribute to meaningful change.

-This three-year programme of research seeks to find effective ways to implement evidence-based interventions to improve children’s and maternity services widely across England by supporting 3-4 implementation projects.
+This programme of research seeks to find effective ways to implement evidence-based interventions to improve children’s and maternity services widely across England by supporting 4 implementation projects.
+The programme was initially funded for 3 years but has now been extended by 18 months, until June 2025.
+This has enabled each project to complete further research, resources and outputs.
+The latest information for individual projects can be found in the links below.

 Prioritisation process